swagner23q/speciesMap/readme.md

 ## Sara Wagner
 #### Title

-~~Description~~
+**Description**

-This is a project for week _ at Epicodus.
+This is a project for week one at Epicodus.
 It includes languages **HTML, CSS, Bootstrap, Javascript, and Jquery**.
 This project will follow the rules of Behavior Driven Development.
 The finished project will ...

 ~~